erleonard/erleonard.github.io/_posts/2018-03-03-Azure-Networking-VPNGateway.md

 }
 ```

-Once you have completed building your template to deply a Point-to-Site VPN gateway we need to configure the certificates for the authentication.
+Once you have completed building your template to deploy a Point-to-Site VPN gateway we need to configure the certificates for the authentication.

 In the following steps, you will create a root certificate for the Azure Virtual Network Gateway and a client certificate to be installed on each machine.

 To complete the steps, you will need to do this on a Windows 10 workstation or Windows Server 2016.

 ``` powershell